Update: May 11, 2021

 Mysore has also apparently violated the terms of his grant, so we’ve also sent a letter to the National Institutes of Health (NIH), demanding that it recoup grant money that it wasted on these taxpayer-funded experiments while Mysore didn’t have the legally required permit—since NIH grant recipients must comply with state laws—and deny future grant requests.

 We’ve also demanded that Johns Hopkins end Mysore’s experiments, given his illegal activity in addition to the cruel and worthless nature of his experiments.
 (Please see details below.)
-Indeed, NIH itself has reported than his experiments on owls have a shockingly dismal 5% “approximate potential to translate” to human health, determined by the very low likelihood that his published papers will be cited in later clinical trials or guidelines.
+Indeed, NIH itself has reported that his experiments on owls have a shockingly dismal 5% “approximate potential to translate” to human health, determined by the very low likelihood that his published papers will be cited in later clinical trials or guidelines.

 If Mysore can’t adhere to state law, he shouldn’t be allowed to conduct complex brain surgeries on live animals.